scubamuc/wiki-md/Nextcloud.snap -- step by step.md

 + backup & redundancy
 + etc...

 Based on your requirements and specs you should plan your setup.
-Do some research, read the docs and [Wiki](https://github.com/nextcloud-snap/nextcloud-snap/wiki), do the basics, take notes and consider your options.
+Do some research, read the docs and [Wiki](https://github.com/nextcloud-snap/nextcloud-snap/wiki) and consider your options.

 See expamle: [SCUBA's Nextcloud snap server setup & specs](https://github.com/scubamuc/scubamuc.github.io)